taylorscott91/mean-lab/README.md

 * Using **MongoDB** has your database.
 * Using **Mongoose** as your ORM.

-Your app must have CRUD functionality for at least one model.
+Your app should have CRUD functionality for at least one model.

-Your app must be deployed to Heroku.
+Aim to deploy your app to Heroku.

 ### Bonus I